Transactions are the fundamental way that you interact with the Bookkeeping features. Transactions have two basic types and two special cases.

 The Form Information

-Below is what the Reimbursable Expense page looks like when you click the button (3) shown in the first graphic above.
-Click the button (4) to open the Reimbursable Expense form.
+Below is what the Reimbursable Expense page looks like when you click the button (4) shown in the graphic above.
+Clicking the button opens the Reimbursable Expenses Management page; at the top click the '+ Add Reimbursable Expense' button.

 A Reimbursable Expense is a special case of an Expense Transaction because it also has an Income Transaction connected to it.
 By using this form two transactions are created with the same information.
 If you don't use this form, then you must remember to create the second transaction (not recommended).